Codecademy/docs/content/python/concepts/casting/casting.md

 ---
 Title: 'Casting'
-Description: 'Casting is method in which variable data type is converted into another data type.'
+Description: 'Casting is a method in which a variable's data type converts into another data type.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'